DelineaXPM/tss-k8s/README.md

   private-key: b21pdHRlZAo=
 ```

-The above example specifies a Role so a mapping for that role must exist in the
+The above example specifies a Role, so a mapping for that role must exist in the
 current webhook configuration.
 It uses the `setAnnotation` so the data in the
-secret will be overwritten; if the Secret with ID 1 contains a `username` and
+injector will overwrite the existing contents of the Kubernetes Secret;
-`password` but no `domain` then the secret would contain the `username` and
+if the Secret with ID 1 contains a `username` and `password` but no `domain`, then the Kubernetes Secret would get the `username` and
-`password` from the TSS Secret Data and the `domain` field will be removed.
+`password` from the Secret Server Secret but, the injector will remove the `domain` field.

 There are more examples in the `examples` directory.
 Each one will show
 how each annotation works when run against an example with a username and